davidjohnbaker1/issues_with_music_and_sciences/lesson_plans/why_science_and_music.md

 ## Lesson Outline

 1. Establish Scope of Course
-2. Discussin definition of Science
+2. Discuss definition of Science
-3. Discussin definition of Music
+3. Discuss definition of Music
 4. Note Historical Links Between Music and Science
 5. Define Terms using German Taxonomy (but question)